 The map operation is a very powerful data parallel operation that applies a user-defined function to each element of a PVector.
 The abstract execution model for this application is a virtual processor operating in parallel at each element of the PVector.
 In practice, this may be implemented in the library using a combination of parallel and sequential execution.
-Consider a PVector[Boolean] called Mask.
-The map method can be invoked as follows to create a new PVector whose elements are the logical negation of Mask:
+The signature of the map method is as follows: